Azure-Samples/contoso-chat/docs/workshop/docs/02-Setup/1-Provision-And-Setup/02-Skillable.md

 # B. Skillable-Based

+!!! warning "If you are are NOT in an instructor-led session, use the [Self-Guided Setup](./01-Self-Guided.md) instead!"

+---

 The instructor-led sessions use [Skillable](https://skillable.com), a _lab-on-demand_ platform with a built-in Azure subscription, that pre-provisions the infrastructure for the lab to save you time.
+Your instructor should provide you a link or QR code for the Skillable Lab at the start of your session.

+## 1. Launch Skillable VM

+You may have completed this step in-venue, with instructor guidance.
+If not, please expand the section below to complete the task now.
+At the end of this step you should have:

+- [X] The Skillable VM tab open, with the Azure subscription details shown.
+- [X] The Skillable countdown timer visible, with start time of 1h 15 mins.
+- [X] The instruction guide open, with this section in focus.

-??? info "STEP 1: Launch the Skillable VM (expand for details)"
+??? info "Browser Tab 1️ - Skillable VM"

-    _If you are currently viewing this workshop guide as part of an instructor-guided session, you have probably already completed this step and can move to STEP 2.
-Otherwise, please do complete the steps below now_
+    The lab instructor should have shared a Skillable Lab link (URL or QR Code).

+    - Open the browser and navigate to the link - _verify the lab title is right_.
+    - Click the **Launch** button - _wait till the page completes loading_.
+        - (Left) You will see a login screen - _we can ignore this for now_
+        - (Top Right) You will see a countdown timer - it should start at 1hr 15 mins.
+        - (Right) You should see an instruction pane - _we'll validate this, next_
+    - Review the instruction pane details:
+        - Check the lab title - should be _Build a Retail Copilot Code-First on Auzre AI_
+        - Check the Azure subscription - should have _username & password_ details filled in
+        - Check the Workshop guide link - should open to a hosted version of this guide.

+    **Leave the Skillable tab open in your browser**.
+We'll use the Azure credentials in the next step.
+And we'll revisit this tab at the end, to complete lab teardown.
+You can also track remaining lab time in the countdown timer.

     ---

-    1. The lab instructor should have shared a Skillable Lab link (URL or QR Code).
-        - Open your browser and navigate to this link in a new tab.
-        - You should see a **Launch** button - click that now.
-        - You should see a new window open with a loading indicator - wait till ready.
-            - You should see a login screen (left) - we can ignore this for now
-            - You should see an instruction pane (right) - we'll explore this next
-            - You should see a countdown timer (top right) - it should have 1hr 15 mins.
-        - Review the instruction pane
-            - You should see a lab title - _Build a Retail Copilot Code-First on Auzre AI_
-            - You should see an Azure subscription - Both username & password should be given
-            - You should see a workshop guide link - open it in a new tab (you get _this_ site)
-    2. Leave the Skillable tab open in your browser
-        - We'll use the Azure credential in the next step
-        - We'll revisit it at the end for the teardown step
-        - Use it to keep track of remaining time for your lab

-    ---

-    ✅ **CONGRATULATIONS!** | Your Skillable VM tab is active!
+    ✅ **CONGRATULATIONS!** | You setup the Skillable VM tab!

+## 2. Launch GitHub Codespaces

+Our development environment uses a Visual Studio Code editor with a Python runtime.
+The Contoso Chat sample repository is instrumented with a [dev container](https://containers.dev) which specifies all required tools and dependencies.
+At the end of this step you should have:

+- [X] Forked the sample repo to your personal GitHub profile.
+- [X] Launched GitHub Codespaces to get the pre-built dev environment.

-??? info "STEP 3: Launch GitHub Codespaces"
+??? info "Browser Tab 2 - GitHub Codespaces"

-    The **WRK550 Lab** requires a Python development runtime (with package dependencies), Visual Studio Code (with specific extensions) and Azure CLI tooling - before we can begin building.
-The sample comes pre-configured with a [`devcontainer.json`](https://containers.dev), allowing us to get a **pre-built development environment** using GitHub Codespaces, with no manual effort required.

-    _In this section, we'll fork the sample repo to our personal profiles - then launch GitHub Codespaces to activate that environment with a Visual Studio Code editor, right in the browser_.

     ### 2.1 Open GitHub in Tab 1️⃣